Laurenjohns/Power-BI-Dashboards/README.md

 ---
 ### Call Center Performance Simulation

 Project Overview: Real-Time performance monitoring of a call center using Python, Microsoft SQL Server, and Power BI.
 The simulation will generate random calls from customers and store the call center information in a Microsoft SQL server database for performance monitoring.
-Utilizing the insert command and connect Python to the SQL server for automatic data entry.
+Utilizing the insert command and connecting Python to the SQL server for automatic data entry.

 ```python
 import datetime